ScorpioBroker/ScorpioBroker/docs/en/source/API_walkthrough.rst

    * - 1.
      - http://ip:port/ngsi-ld/v1/subscriptions
      - Subscription
-     - To add subscription in the NG Broker
+     - To add subscription in the Scorpio Broker
      - POST

    * - 2.